Become an independent hillwalker with our beginners navigation course

 The weekend in a nutshell:

-- Two days of navigation tuition in the beautiful hills of the Lake District, with a qualified instructor.
+- Two days’ navigation tuition with a qualified instructor.

-- Food and accommodation in our cosy hostel, where you can relax in the evenings and review the skills you’ve been learning.
+- Food and accommodation in our cosy hostel where you can relax in the evenings in a sociable atmosphere with other peeps who are also relative navigation-newbies.

 This course is aimed for beginners.
 If you have navigation experience and already know how to use the compass and map, we do offer a more advanced navigation course – ‘Independent Mountain Walker’.